-Please note: visitors to Banff National Park are required to obtain a Park Pass for day visits or annual passes.
+Please note: visitors to Banff National Park are still required to obtain a Park Pass for day visits or annual passes.
 Fees for Park Passes go to Banff National Park for visitor services and facilities in the park.
 No revenue from Parks Canada is provided to the Town of Banff municipality.
 For information on Parks Canada Park Passes, visit the Banff National Park website.

 - 8 a.m. to 8 p.m. every day, year-round